 2. Choose a Reputable Custodian

-Start by researching IRS-approved custodians.
+The process requires engaging an IRS-approved custodian.
 Our 2026 Institutional Analysis emphasizes selecting custodial partners with zero material complaints, defined liquidity options, and strict fee transparency.

 View Top Rated Companies